220175230/SMI205-Project/README.md

 The data set used for the project can be downloaded from this github page: https://github.com/tpaskhalis/ncomms_russia_us_2016 .
 This also contains the code used by the original authors.

 # Project Documentation
+This repository contains the four figures produced in this replication study:
+- Figure 1.png
+- Figure 2.png
+- Figure 3.png
+- Figure 4.png

+It also contains the R markdown file used to carry out this replication study.
+In order to replicate this, download the data from the orignal github link  https://github.com/tpaskhalis/ncomms_russia_us_2016, entitled "Survey_Data.rds".
+Open this in R and then run the rmarkdown.